Join us for monthly informal discussions with scientists and experts on interesting science topics!

 The Shaskeen donates a percentage of food and beverage sales at the events to the program.

 How does it work?
 We provide the speaker and topic, you come enjoy food, drink and discussion.

 Spread the word and continue the discussion: like the Science on Tap Facebook Page. #ScienceOnTapNH

-If you know ahead of time, please let us know that you will be attending using Eventbrite.
+If you know ahead that you will be attending, please RSVP on Eventbrite.

 Would you like to be on the Science on Tap Planning committee or suggest a presenter?
 Send us an Email.